ImJustRob/gym-fitness-app/README.md

 rails s

-The API will be accessible at http://localhost:3000.
+The APP will be accessible at http://localhost:3000.

 Testing
 To run the test suite, use the following command: